jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-10.md

 we have $$x = 12$$.

-The number sought therefore is 12; for its square 144, multiplied by its fourtii part, or by 3, gives 432.
+The number sought therefore is 12; for its square 144, multiplied by its fourth part, or by 3, gives 432.

 **715.** *Question 2.* Required a number such, that if we divide its fourth power by its half, and add 14¼ to the product, the sum may be 100.